- Exfoliation is the process of removing dead skin cells from the surface of the skin to reveal a brighter complexion.

 - Water as needed

-- Apply evenly to your face and let sit for 20 minutes.
+- Apply evenly to your face; wait 20 minutes

 Exfoliating Face Masks for Acne

 If you have acne-prone skin, consider trying an exfoliating face mask with charcoal among its ingredients.
-It works like a magnet to attract dirt and oil, cleaning the skin and eliminating excess oil that could lead to blackheads and acne.
+It works like a magnet to attract dirt and oil, deeply cleansing the skin and eliminating the excess oil that can lead to blackheads and acne.

-Enzymes, particularly from papaya and pumpkin, are also commonly added to exfoliating masks.
-Like other fruit, papaya has alpha hydroxy acids (AHA) that can slough off dead skin cells.
-With regular use, it can work to fade acne as well.
+Enzymes, particularly from papaya and pumpkin, are also commonly added to exfoliating masks to slough off dead skin cells.
+With regular use, these enzymes can work to fade acne as well.

-DIY kefir & honey lactic acid exfoliating face mask for acne
+DIY kefir and honey lactic acid exfoliating face mask for acne

 - 1 tsp honey

-- Apply an even layer to your face and let it sit for 20 minutes.
+- Apply an even layer to your face; wait 20 minutes

 How to Use an Exfoliating Mask

-It’s important to take your skin type and lifestyle into account when integrating exfoliating masks into your skin care routine in order to reap their skin care benefits.
+It’s important to consider your skin type and lifestyle when integrating exfoliating masks into your skin care routine in order to maximize their skin care benefits.

-Always be sure to perform a spot test when integrating a new exfoliating mask into your routine.
+Always be sure to perform a spot test when using an exfoliating mask for the first time.

-When using an exfoliating face mask, use a gentle cleanser beforehand to ensure any dirt, oil and makeup is removed.
+When using an exfoliating face mask, use a gentle cleanser beforehand to ensure dirt, oil and makeup are removed.

 Once you’ve rinsed off your exfoliating mask with lukewarm water, it’s important to follow up with a moisturizer of your choice to lock in hydration and prevent your skin from drying out.

-Use your exfoliating face mask once or twice a week at first.
-Over time, if you see there are no adverse reactions, you can use it two to three times a week if needed.
+To begin, use your exfoliating face mask once or twice a week.
+Over time, if you see there are no adverse reactions, you can use it two to three times a week, or as needed.

-It is always important to read the instructions when using at-home treatments, as wearing an exfoliating mask longer than the suggested amount of time could cause irritation, dryness, or flakiness.
+It is also important to read the accompanying instructions when using at-home treatments, as wearing an exfoliating mask longer than the suggested amount of time could cause irritation, dryness or flakiness.

-Although exfoliation can be helpful for all skin types, exfoliating too much can harm your skin.
-Overexfoliating triggers inflammation, causing skin to become more vulnerable to sensitivities and infections.
+Although exfoliation can be beneficial to all skin types, overexfoliation can harm your skin and cause inflammation; skin can become more vulnerable to sensitivities and infections.

-If you notice any of the following signs of overexfoliation, stop treatments and wait until your skin returns to normal again.
-After that, wait several more days before reintroducing exfoliating masks to your skin care routine.
+If you notice any of the following signs of overexfoliation, stop treatments and wait until your skin returns to normal.

 - Sheer, translucent-looking skin